 Living a monotonous life makes you feel like a robot.
 We are designed to be diverse, different, and daring, we crave variety in our life.
 Variety is said to be the spice of life.

 Variety could be anything.
-It could mean watching a new TV show or wearing something that is not necessarily your style, or maybe ordering food that you thought you would never try.
+It could mean watching a new TV show or wearing something that is not necessarily your style or maybe ordering food that you thought you would never try.

 But if you ask, why is it necessary to have a change?

-Why do we want to change our routine, go to a spa, experience things we never have before?
+Why do we want to change our routine, go to a spa, and experience things we never have before?

 The answer is simple: It gives us a sense of achievement.

 Variety exercises our mental, physical, emotional, and psychological range.
 It helps adrenaline rush through our bodies.
 People who welcome variety into their lives are often happier.
-Remember however, be cautious not to indulge in activities that are harmful.
+Remember, however, be cautious not to indulge in activities that are harmful.

 Smoking, drugs, and other illicit variety activities should be avoided.